nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Input study group names must not have duplicates.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 The `assign` command will randomly assign participants to study groups.
-However, it cannot ensure an equal distribution of participants when provided with a small number or participants.
+However, to ensure true randomness, it cannot ensure an equal distribution of participants per group when provided with a small number of participants.
 For e.g., assigning 2 participants to 2 study groups can result in one group with 2 participants, and the other group with no participants.
+It is thus ideal for large sample sizes.
 </div>

 Examples: